braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/key_value_pairs.md

 Braze enables you to send extra data payloads to user devices via key-value pairs.
 This feature is available across push, in-app, and News Feed messaging channels.
 Extra data payloads can help you update internal metrics and app content as well as customize push notification properties, such as alert prioritization, localization, and sounds.

-## Push Notifications
+## Push notifications

 ### iOS

-Apple Push Notifications service (APNs) supports setting alert preferences and sending custom data using key-value pairs.
-APNs makes use of the Apple-reserved ```aps``` library, which includes predetermined keys and values that govern alert properties.
+apple push notifications service (apns) supports setting alert preferences and sending custom data using key-value pairs. apns makes use of the apple-reserved ```aps``` library, which includes predetermined keys and values that govern alert properties.

-##### APS Library
+##### APS library

 | Key  | Value Type  | Value Description |
 |-------------------|-----------------------------|----------------------------------|